chinmayroy/design_landing_page/README.md

 # Landing Page Design

-.
-It's a self project.
-I designed this website for personal practice.
-When I did this project, then I got more knowledge about bootstrap.
-It's very powerfull framework for website development.
-Besides I got more idea about website development.
-I designed this website just using three languages html, css, javascript and more.
+This is a landing page designed as a self project for personal practice.
+The website was created using HTML, CSS, and JavaScript.
+I utilized the Bootstrap framework to enhance the website's functionality and design.

-# Demo Website
+## Demo Website

-If you want to see demo of my website development then please visit this link https://chinmayroy.github.io/landing_page_for_basic_design/
+To see the demo of my website development, please visit this link: https://chinmayroy.github.io/design_landing_page/

-# Conclusion
+## Features

+This landing page includes the following features:

+- Responsive design that adjusts to different screen sizes
+- Navigation bar with dropdown menu
+- Call-to-action button with hover effect
+- Testimonial section with carousel
+- Contact form with validation

+## Installation

+To view the code and run the website locally, you can follow these steps:

+    Clone the repository: git clone https://github.com/chinmayroy/design_landing_page.git
+    Open the project in your preferred code editor Open the index.html file in your browser

+## Contributing

-I got more knowledge after doing this project.
-If anyone want to increament this project then please contact me.
-I will help you for your next procedure.
+If you're interested in contributing to this project or building upon it, please feel free to contact me.
+I would be happy to assist you with the next steps.
+## License

+This project is licensed under the MIT License - see the LICENSE file for details.